Amaurospiza: Taxonomy and species list

 This genus was formerly included in the tanager family Thraupidae.
 It was moved to the cardinal family Cardinalidae based on a molecular phylogenetic study published in 2007.

 The following cladogram shows the phylogenetic relationships within the genus as determined by Juan Areta and collaborators in 2023.

+Extant Species

 The following table lists the four species in the genus with their distribution.